google/WebFundamentals/src/content/en/fundamentals/performance/get-started/httprequests-5.md

 property is reset by a more recent rule, so just tossing stylesheets together is asking for trouble.
 Instead, look for conflicting rules and determine whether one should always supersede the other, or if one should use more specific selectors to be applied properly.
-For example, consider these two simple rules, the first from a master stylesheet, the second imported from a stylesheet provided by Marketing.
+For example, consider these two simple rules, the first from a primary stylesheet, the second imported from a stylesheet provided by Marketing.

 ```
-h2 { font-size: 1em; color: #000080; } /* master stylesheet */
+h2 { font-size: 1em; color: #000080; } /* primary stylesheet */

 . . .